Moesif/moesif-browser-js/README.md

 ### Alternative installation via NPM

 This SDK is also available as a [package on NPM](https://www.npmjs.com/package/moesif-browser-js).
 The moesif-browser-js SDK is indended for running on the client side.
-For capturing API calls on the server side, there is a separate [moesif-express SDK](https://www.npmjs.com/package/moesif-express) available on NPM.
+For instrumneting APIs on the server side, there is a separate SDK, [moesif-express](https://www.npmjs.com/package/moesif-express) available on NPM.

 To install into a project using NPM with a front-end packager such as [Browserify](http://browserify.org/) or [Webpack](https://webpack.github.io/):